ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/11-testing-custom-events.md

 This was of course, a silly example, but it shows the basic concepts.
 We would probably never use this in our own work, as `Assert.Equal()` can do the same thing.
 Now let's look at a more complex example that we _would_ use.

-## Assertions for NotifyCollectionChanged
+## Assertions for CollectionChanged

-As we discussed previously, the `NotifyCollectionChanged` event cannot be tested with the Xunit `Assert.Throws`.
+As we discussed previously, the `CollectionChanged` event cannot be tested with the Xunit `Assert.Throws`.
 So this is a great candidate for custom assertions.
 To be thorough, we should test _all_ the possible actions (and we would do this if expanding the Xunit library).
 But for how we plan to use it, we really only need two actions covered - adding and removing items _one at a time_ from the collection.
 Let's start with our exception definitions:

 ```csharp
 public static class MyAssert